Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

 \subsection{Penalization of weights}

 Another way of providing additional robustness is to penalize the weights of candidate instruments with heterogeneous ratio estimates in the weighted regression model.
-This could be achieved in many ways; we propose an approach using Cochran's Q statistic as a measure of heterogeneity:
+This could be achieved in many ways; we propose an approach using Cochran's Q statistic as a measure of heterogeneity.
+For the IVW method:

 where $\hat{\theta}$ is here taken as the IVW estimate.
 The Q statistic has an approximate $\chi^2_{J-1}$ distribution under the null hypothesis that all candidate instruments satisfy the instrumental variable assumptions; the components of the Q statistic for each candidate instrument ($Q_j$) approximately have $\chi^2_{1}$ distributions.
 So as not to distort the majority of weights, we propose penalization using the one-sided upper p-value (denoted $q_j$) on a $\chi^2_{1}$ distribution corresponding to $Q_j$, by multiplying the weight ($\se(\hat{\beta}_{Yj})^{-2}$) by $\min(1, 20 q_j)$.
 The same downweighting factor has previously been used for weights in the median-based method to give a penalized weighted median estimate \cite{bowden2015median}.
+For the median-based methods, we replace the IVW estimate by the relevant median estimate in the calculation of the Q statistic.

-For the median-based methods, we replace the IVW estimate by the relevant median estimate.
-For MR-Egger, we consider a Q statistic equivalent to the residual sum of squares from the weighted regression, which has an approximate $\chi^2_{J-2}$ distribution if the MR-Egger regression model is correct \cite{rucker2010}:
+For the MR-Egger method, we consider a Q statistic equivalent to the residual sum of squares from the weighted regression, which has an approximate $\chi^2_{J-2}$ distribution if the MR-Egger regression model is correct \cite{rucker2010}: